jspecify/jspecify/docs/docs/spec.md

 > ### The word "nullable"
 >
 > In this doc, we try not to refer to whether a type "is nullable."
 Instead, we
-> define at least four kinds of "Is it nullable?" questions we can ask for any
+> define four kinds of "Is it nullable?" questions we can ask for any given type
-> given type usage:
+> usage:
 >
 > 1. What is the [augmented type] of that type usage?
 > 2. Do I have to handle the case where `null` comes out of it?